-1 Charge Dropped Against Missouri Gov. Eric Greitens, As He Resigns From Office
+1 Charge Against Missouri Gov. Eric Greitens Dropped As He Resigns From Office

 She said Greitens brought the charges on himself "by his actions, his statements, his decisions, his ambition and his pursuit for power," The Associated Press reports.

-Gardner says she has enough evidence to pursue charges in the campaign finance case, but that it's "not the right thing to do for our city or our state."
+Gardner says she has enough evidence to pursue charges in the campaign finance case but that it's "not the right thing to do for our city or our state."

 "If Mr. Greitens were convicted of this charge, it would be unlikely that he would be sentenced to prison, given his first-time-offender status and the type and level of the charge he faced," Gardner said at a press conference.

-The St. Louis Post-Dispatch reports that Greitens' defense attorneys approached prosecutors over the weekend to make a deal: Greitens' resignation, in exchange for the dropping of the felony charge.
+Gardner's statement did not acknowledge the agreement between prosecutors and Greitens' defense team, St. Louis Public Radio notes.

+"Defense attorneys for Greitens contacted her office last weekend to strike a deal," Rachel Lippman of St. Louis Public Radio reports.
+In addition to the resignation and the dropping of the computer tampering charge, the deal also "prevents Greitens' attorneys from suing Gardner or any of her employees in civil court," Lippman says.

-It's not yet clear whether Grietens will face charges over the sexual blackmail scandal.
+It does not prevent any other criminal charges, however, including the possibility of charges for Greitens over the sexual blackmail scandal.

-Gardner originally brought charges against Greitens over that alleged misconduct, too — she prosecuted him for a violation of privacy felony charge.
+Gardner originally brought charges against Greitens over that alleged misconduct, too — specifically, a felony violation of privacy charge.

 The case did not go smoothly.
 Gardner and her team were accused of misconduct, including failing to turn over evidence and hiring a private investigator who allegedly lied under oath.
 A judge scolded the prosecutors but allowed the case to continue.

 Then Greitens' lawyers said they planned to call Gardner as a witness — to be cross-examined by her own subordinates.
-Gardner's office decided to drop charges instead of be placed in that situation.
+Gardner's office decided to drop charges rather than be placed in that situation.

 But that's not the end of the story.
 In dropping charges, Gardner's office announced plans to switch to a special prosecutor, rather than abandon the case entirely.

-A special prosecutor is currently considering whether or not to refile those charges.
+It's not clear when the special prosecutor will decide whether to refile those charges.